jakobdylanc/llmcord.py/README.md

   The bot's responses are dynamically generated and turn green when complete.

 ### And more...
-- Easily set a custom personality (aka system prompt)
+- Easily set a custom personality
 - DM the bot for private access (no @ required)
 - User identity aware
 - Fully asynchronous